![]() |

 -

-There's relatively little in the way of restaurants at the Gare d'Austerlitz or even immediately outside, so consider eating at the celebrated Train Bleu restaurant inside the Gare de Lyon on the other side of the Seine, this is an experience in itself.
-Then stroll 10 minutes over the bridge across the river Seine to the Gare d'Austerlitz to catch your train.
-Dinner at the Train Bleu restaurant before taking an overnight train to the south is a great idea!
+The Train Bleu: For somethi8ng special, consider eating at the famous Train Bleu restaurant inside the Gare de Lyon on the other side of the Seine, it's an experience in itself.
+After your meal it's a 10 minute stroll across the Seine from the Gare de Lyon to the Gare d'Austerlitz.
+Dinner at the Train Bleu restaurant before taking an overnight train to the south is a great idea, reserving a table is recommended.

 -